top of page

 UNHCR (2024).
 UNHCR - Refugee Statistics. [online] UNHCR.
 Available at: https://www.unhcr.org/refugee-statistics

-If interested, please find Japan’s official Refugee Week poster as well as
+Please find Japan’s official Refugee Week poster as well as

 Additional Information